Hoyasumii/bee-movie/README.md

 You get yourself into a rhythm.
 It's a beautiful thing.
-You know, Dad, the more I think about it, maybe the honey field just isn't right fo
+You know, Dad, the more I think about it, maybe the honey field just isn't right for